piotrpl/CarND-Advanced-Lane-Lines/README.md

 When the lines have been found the first time, the full sliding windows calculation is no longer needed.
 Instead, using the primarly identified lines as a basis, I search within a margin of the previous line position.

-MENTION LINE CLASS USAGE IN THE VIDEO PIPELINE

 ####5.
 Radius of curvature of the lane and the position of the vehicle with respect to center.

-The code for this step is contained in the first section "Radius of curvature of the lane and the position of the vehicle with respect to center." of the IPython notebook located in "./solution.ipynb".
+The code for this step is contained in the first section "Radius of curvature of the lane and the position of the vehicle with respect to center." of the IPython notebook located in "./single_images_pipeline.ipynb".

 Radius of curvature of the lane is calculated as a mean of the curvatures of the right and left lines.
 During calculation fo the radius of curvature for each individual line I convert the space from pixes to the real world dimenions.
 Then I calculate the plynomial fit in that sapce.